After discovering my sensitivity to milk products, I began to notice that milk was in practically everything. This is my survival guide.

-- Making sure the spare tire is oriented correctly, line it up with the lug bolts on the car, same as previous tire.
+- Make sure the spare tire is oriented correctly, and line it up with the lug bolts on the car, same as the previous tire.

 - Hand-tighten lug nuts back onto lug bolts by turning them clockwise.
 Tighten them only until they are stiff.

-*Tip: It is important not to tighten the lug nuts all the way until the tire is on the ground.
-This is because when the tire is suspended, it is not experiencing its usual forces as when it is sandwiched between the automobile and road.
-Tightening them before may cause imbalance.
+Tip: It is important not to tighten the lug nuts all the way until the tire is on the ground.
+This is because when the tire is suspended, it is not experiencing its usual forces as when it is sandwiched between the automobile and the road.
+Tightening them before lowering the car may cause imbalance.

-- Begin lowering jack by inserting the lug wrench into the jack (see Step 5), this time turning counter-clockwise.
+- Begin lowering the jack by inserting the lug wrench into the jack (see Step 5), this time turning counterclockwise.

 - Once the vehicle is completely lowered, use the lug wrench to completely tighten the lug nuts by cranking it clockwise.

-- Place hub cap over tire.
+- Place the hub cap over the tire.
 It should snap right on.
 Refer to your manual, if needed.

 Tip: Remembering which way to turn a nut can be frustrating and annoying, especially during car troubles.
-We use the phrase “Lefty-Loosy, Righty-Tighty” to help me remember.
+I use the phrase “Lefty-Loosy, Righty-Tighty” to help me remember.

 Step 9: Clean up, and Go!

-- Place replaced tire into trunk, where the spare tire is kept.
+- Place replaced tire into the trunk, where the spare tire is kept.

 - Pick up all tools and put them away.
-Make sure trunk is secure.
+Make sure the trunk is secure.

 - Check tire pressure, check that lug nuts are secure, and visually check all tires to make sure they look good.